Before you went vegan, you saw tons of stories of people losing weight on a vegan diet.

 No, your new diet hasn’t drastically changed your metabolism.
 Studies have shown that metabolism stays relatively consistent even on drastically different diets.

-I’m not saying you’re making those excuses, just trying to point out that net calorie intake is the root cause of any weight changes.
+Ultimately, net calorie intake is the root cause of any weight changes.

 Which means 1 of two things: